Skip to main content

 What is the cancellation policy?

-Each mentorship program has a the program timeline, including tuition due dates, on the website.
-The tuition due date is also included in admissions notification email.
+Each mentorship program has a program timeline, including tuition due dates, listed on the PTY website.
+The tuition due date is also included in the admissions notification email.
 After the tuition due date, no refunds will be provided if a student must cancel participation.
 The application fee is nonrefundable for all applicants regardless of admission or placement in a mentorship.

 Will I be able to select my own culminating project?

 Will my mentor guide me in my high school coursework projects, personal decisions, and career and college advice?
-What is the role of my mentor and peer guide?
+What is the role of my mentor and teaching assistant?

 Our mentorship programs provide academic mentorship.
 Your mentor is a content expert in a specific discipline.
-As such, this mentorship is designed to provide you with an experience in a field of potential interest for you.
-Your mentors and peer guides have been asked to provide content area instruction, share with you what it takes to be successful in their particular field, pathways for engaging in the field, and help you design a quality product or project of interest in a way a professional or college student may approach the topic.
-In most instances your peer guide is a college student who is currently moving toward becoming an expert in the field and was likely in your situation just a few years prior.
-Your mentor and peer guide may talk about their personal career path and career journey or discuss the level of academic preparation required in their field.
-Mentors and peer guides are not equipped to offer college or career counseling, college application essay advice, high school tutoring, life coaching, or personal counseling.
+As such, this mentorship is designed to provide you with an experience in a potential field of interest.
+Your mentors and teaching assistants have been asked to provide content area instruction, share with you what it takes to be successful in their particular field, pathways for engaging in the field, and help you design a quality product or project of interest in a way a professional or college student may approach the topic.
+Your mentor and teaching assistant may talk about their personal career path and career journey or discuss the level of academic preparation required in their field.
+Mentors and teaching assistants are not equipped to offer college or career counseling, college application essay advice, high school tutoring, life coaching, or personal counseling.
 They are more than willing to help you with your final product, discuss the content delivered in the course, or answer any questions you might have about how they personally have engaged in the field, the current status of their field, or what they perceive as the necessary components to be successful in their given area.

 Can I double up and use a high school course project as a project for this mentorship, too?

 In most instances, this is not acceptable.
 Generally speaking, using the same project for two different courses is a violation of an academic honor code.
 Original work is expected.
 Additionally, the criteria for your high school course and the mentorship are likely to be different in scope and on different timelines.
 There are times when expanding upon a topic of interest previously started is appropriate.
-We suggest that you are up front with your mentor and high school instructor should you want to continue to add to a project or topic that you have been researching in one course and use it in another.
-This will be decided on a case by case basis.
+We suggest that you consult with your mentor and high school instructor, should you want to continue to add to a project or topic that you have been researching in one course and use it in another.
+This will be decided on a case-by-case basis.

 Am I required to attend office hours as well as the live course times each week?

 If accepted and enrolled, you are expected to attend the live weekly meetings as indicated in the mentorship descriptions.
-You are not always required to attend the additional study hall/office hour(s) each week.
-The office hour/study hall time allotted each week is designed so that you have more time with your academic mentor and peer guide/teaching assistant if you need it.
-At this time they may answer any questions you have about the material.
+You are not always required to attend the additional office hours each week.
+The office hours allotted each week allow you to have more time with your academic mentor and teaching assistant if you need it.
+At this time, they may answer any questions you have about the material.
 As you continue to work on your project, your mentor may require that you meet individually or in small groups outside of the allotted and regularly scheduled class time to discuss your progress.
 This will likely occur in the later weeks of the program when you have a better idea of your project direction.
-The time and day of the weekly office hour/study hall will be determined during the first course meeting and will be based on cohort availability.
+The time and day of the weekly office hours will be determined during the first course meeting and will be based on cohort availability.
 The mentor will survey the cohort and identify a time potentially everyone is available.
 The time could change based on unanimous vote.

-How many hours a week should I expect to dedicate for work for this program?
+How many hours a week should I expect to dedicate to work for this program?